HappyMan113/apex-legends-weapon-stat-analysis/README.md

   recordings.
 The values I got were close to the values in the Reddit post [here](https://www.reddit.com/r/apexlegends/comments/13rtny9/the_foundational_flaw_of_apex_legends/) which describes Ready to Fire time (referred to as "Draw Time" in the post).
-- For Hammerpoint and Disruptor hop-ups, the DPS is calculated as the average of the DPS when no bonus damage is applied and the DPS when the bonus damage does apply.
+- For <!--Hammerpoint and -->Disruptor hop-ups, the DPS is calculated as the average of the DPS when no bonus damage is applied and the DPS when the bonus damage does apply.
 Essentially a 50/50 split for shielded/unshielded shots.
 - Accuracy at various distances was measured against fully kitted variants of weapons.
 Dummies were standing still, and I (the player) was strafing back and forth to try to take into account fire spread.
 Accuracy was calculated simply as the interpolated value between the two nearest accuracy data points.
+  - For measurements of accuracy at 10 meter and closer ranges, I used hipfire.
-  - For 160m measurements, for most weapons I figured the fire spread would still be taken into account with me standing still, so I stood still and crouched in most cases (probably should redo this for closer distances in the future).
+  - For measurements of accuracy at 160 meter measurements and further, for most weapons I figured the fire spread would still be taken into account with me standing still and that the risk of dying due to standing still was pretty low, so I stood still and crouched in most cases.

 ## Speech-to-Text and Text-to-Speech